jakekeeys/Roid-Macros/docs/conditions/casting.md

 /cast [casting @target] Pummel
 ```

-You will Pummel only when your target is casting a spell.
+You will Pummel only when your target is casting any spell.

 ```lua
 /cast [casting:Polymorph @target] Counterspell